josegcpa/imdm/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An easy-to-use data validators have been implemented specifically for
 image data (``ImageFile``).
-I work with images, so these were especially
+We work with images, so these were especially
 useful for me.

-Additionally, since I work with a lot of MRI data, specific methods for
+Additionally, since we work with a lot of MRI data, specific methods for
 MRI data were also implemented (``DicomFile`` and ``SitkFile``).
 A more
 generic method for ``numpy`` files has also been (``NumpyFile``).